toluwee/Since-you-liked-that-you-might-also-like-this/README.md

 <a name="Description"></a>
 ## Description

 Explored and analyzed the IBM Watson Studio platform data.
-Proceeded to create recommendations for users using rank based , user-user based collaborative filtering and content based methods.
+Proceeded to create recommendations for users using rank based , user-user based collaborative filtering and content-based methods.

 Key Skills Demonstrated: